 Field: Supply Air Outlet Temperature Control

-This alpha field determines if the heat exchanger’s supply air outlet is controlled to a temperature set point when the heat exchanger is heating the supply (primary) air.
+This alpha field determines if the heat exchanger’s supply air outlet is controlled to a temperature set point when the heat exchanger is cooling or heating the supply (primary) air.
 The choices for this input field are “Yes” or “No”, with the default being “No”.
 When supply air outlet temperature control is used, the wheel rotational speed modulates or supply air is bypassed around the plate heat exchanger to maintain the desired setpoint temperature.
 A setpoint manager object is required to establish the desired set point at the supply air outlet node (reference: SetpointManager:Scheduled).
 When an air-side economizer is also being modeled for this air system, the set point for the supply air outlet temperature control should be equal to the economizer outdoor air temperature lower limit (reference: Controller:OutdoorAir, field Economizer Minimum Limit Dry-Bulb Temperature).

 Field: Heat Exchanger Type